nikkijuk/scrum-pattern-language-discussion/PITCHME.md

 - There's no stable body of knowledge, so we can and need to selects and document our own practices.
 ---
 ### Create initial prototype process
-- envision default process which addresses current needs.
+- envision default process which adresses current needs.
 - make fork of selected industry practices and share them as pattern language.
 ---
 ### Design for defaults